Ralf Mackenbach: Musical career

 Mackenbach's debut album Ralf achieved a top 10 spot in the Dutch album charts and entered the Flemish album charts at number 59.
 In March 2011, it achieved gold status with over 25,000 sales.

 In 2011, he participated in the show Sterren dansen op het ijs.
 He was a judge on the 2011 edition of the Dutch talent show My Name is….
 In 2019, he appeared as a judge on the Dutch adaptation of All Together Now.

 Academic career

 After graduating secondary school with a VWO certificate, Mackenbach studied at the Eindhoven University of Technology.
-In 2019, he finished a master's degree in nuclear fusion, for which he wrote the dissertation Numerical Modelling of Mode Penetration in Cylindrical Geometries using M3D-C1.
+In 2019, he finished a master's degree in nuclear fusion, for which he wrote the dissertation Numerical Modelling of Mode Penetration in Cylindrical Geometries Using M3D-C1.

+Continuing his studies at the Eindhoven University of Technology, Ralf completed his PhD cum laude in November 2023 with a thesis titled Available Energy: A compass for navigating the nonlinear landscape of fusion plasma turbulence.
+He will continue his work as a postdoctoral fellow at École polytechnique fédérale de Lausanne.